hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 Creating channels by issuing a transaction to the system channel presents several disadvantages.

 ## Privacy problems
 A system channel requires that all ordering service nodes (OSNs) be aware of all channels.
-As Fabric depricated the Kafka-based ordering service and moved to Raft (and later is planned to introduce BFT consensus), it is no longer desirable that an OSN that services a channel `A` with member organizations `X & Y` be aware of channel `B` with member organizations `Y & Z`.
+As Fabric deprecated the Kafka-based ordering service and moved to Raft, it is no longer desirable that an OSN that services a channel `A` with member organizations `X & Y` be aware of channel `B` with member organizations `Y & Z`.
 This creates a privacy problem, because the orderer organization (or organizations) now knows that `Y`, `X`'s partner to channel `A`, is also doing business with organization `Z`.